AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/stripe-data.md

 | [Subscriptions](https://stripe.com/docs/api/curl#subscription_object) | This table contains the details of subscription plans your customers belong to.
 Attributes include customer ID, status, canceled/ended at dates, tax percent, trial information, and more. |
 | [Events](https://stripe.com/docs/api/curl#event_object) | Events let you know about something interesting that has just happened in an account.
 [When an interesting event occurs](https://stripe.com/docs/api/curl#event_types), a new event object is created.
 For example, when a charge succeeds <em>charge.succeeded</em> event is created; or, when an invoice cannot be paid an invoice.payment\_failed event is created.

-Note that many API requests may cause multiple events to be created.
+**Note:** Many API requests may cause multiple events to be created.
 For example, if you create a new subscription for a customer, you will receive both a <em>customer.subscription.created</em> event and a *charge.succeeded* event. |

 ## Related: